 The ancient tradition of vendetta in the Mani region thankfully has now petered out, with only scattered outbreaks of hostilities occurring by the time of the Second World War.

-Today, of course, these are all just memories of another time, and the Mani area is open to all who would like to explore this beautiful region and all its many unique charms.
+Today, of course, these are all just memories of a past time, and the Mani area is open to all who would like to explore this beautiful region and all its many unique charms.